ClaudiuFilip110/GoogleCalendar/README.md

 This code is an my first attempt to working with an API and scripting.

 With this script you can get access to your Google calendar and print the next 10 events from a certain calendar.

+#UI

+A UI and other functionality will be added later.